stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 While holding the map, you have the following benefits:
 * You know the *guidance* cantrip.
 * You have a separate pool of mana that you can draw upon to cast *guiding bolt*.
-This pool is equal to your spellcasting modifier.
+This pool is equal to your spellcasting ability modifier.
 A *guiding bolt* cast in this way can be upcast no higher than your usual maximum spell level.
 The pool is replinished when you finish a long rest.

 ## Talents